wso2/docs-ei/en/micro-integrator/docs/develop/WSO2-Integration-Studio.md

 		</th>
 		<td>
 			<p>
-				WSO2 Intgration Studio includes a list of sample projects and integration artifacts that represent integration scenarios.
+				The <b>Getting Started</b> view lists a set of sample projects and integration artifacts that represent common integration scenarios.
 You can use these to explore WSO2 Micro Integrator and to try out common integration use cases.
-The <a href="#template-guide">template guide</a> will help you with instructions on how to run the templates.
+The <a href="#template-guide">template guide</a> will provide instructions on how to run the templates.
 			</p>
 			<img src="../../assets/img/workbench/getting-started-templates.png">
 		</td>